 Figure 7.
 EURUSD NFP Forex Strategy with Trend Reversal – 1-Minute Chart

 Wait for the actual trade signal to occur.
 In Figure 7 the price initially rallies.
 It pulls back at least 5 bars and forms two consolidations, but the price never rallies above the highs of the consolidation.
 Therefore, no trades.
 The price continues to drop, falling below where the rally started.
 The trend is now down so we are looking for short trades.
 Two consolidations form during the pullback.
 The first doesn’t trigger because the price doesn’t drop below the consolidation low.
-The next one does trigger us into a short trade.
+The next one triggers us into a short trade.

 A stop loss goes above the recent high (because we are going short) and our target goes half the distance of the initial move below our entry.
-The initial move in this case was 56 pips, so our target or profit potential is 28 pips.
+The initial move, in this case, was 56 pips, so our target or profit potential is 28 pips.
 Our risk on this trade ends up being about 10 pips, which once again means our reward:risk is very close to 3:1….so if you find it easier, just use a 3:1 reward:risk.
 A trailing stop loss or a 2:1 or 2.5:1 target also work.

 I typically only day trade for up to 2 hours, but sometimes I may need to hold one of these trades a bit longer.
 The power of the strategy is in the reward:risk ratio.
 If we let the price hit our stop loss or target we are usually winning 2 to 3 times as much as we would lose, and once we get good at this strategy we should be able to win more than 50% or our trades, and eventually more than 60%.
-Therefore, it is often best to just take the simple approach and let the price hit the stop loss or target once in a trade.
+Therefore, it is often best to let the price hit the stop loss or target once in a trade.
 Don’t try to interfere too much unless you have a reliable trailing stop loss method.

 For more on reversal strategies, see The Strong Trend Reversal Trading Strategy.

 Final Word on Trading NFP